lukcyn/ArduinoLedController/README.md

 - Ensure the LED strip and HC-05 are correctly connected to the Arduino.
 - Check if the Bluetooth module is paired with your Android device.
 The Bluetooth module should blink twice with a few seconds delay.
 - Confirm that the Arduino is powered and the code is uploaded correctly.
+- Ensure that all components are supplied with the voltage and power specifications as recommended by their manufacturers.